JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalMac.md

 open .zshrc
 ````
 This will open an external text editor (TextEdit) will allow you to modify your Terminal aesthetics.
 I suggest you change the zsh theme to "_bureau_" (ZSH_THEME="bureau") in order to see in each of your command lines:<br/>
-`$USER @ computer   directory                      [time]`
+`$USER@computer   directory                      [time]`

-Save and close.
 <br/>

-Analysis of NGS data requires many tools, which usually can be installed through **Conda** (https://docs.conda.io/en/latest/).
+Analysis of NGS data requires many different tools.
+Many of them can be installed and run through **Conda** (https://docs.conda.io/en/latest/).
 For Mac, _miniconda_ is preferably used.

-To install _miniconda_ go to https://conda.io/projects/conda/en/latest/user-guide/install/macos.html and followin instructions.
+To install _miniconda_ go to https://conda.io/projects/conda/en/latest/user-guide/install/macos.html and follow instructions.

 **IMPORTANT!
 In the process of installation, you will be asked where to install Miniconda.
 By default, it will be installed into your default location (/Users/$USER).
 If you want to change that, specify another location**.
 <br/>